MaximeCaty/AL-Large-Number-Math/README.md

 Negative result are returned with leading "-".\
 \
 Decimals:\
-Decimnals are not computed, division resulting in fraction are returned rounded down.\
+Decimnals are not computed, division resuktz with fractions are returned truncated.\
-Providing text with decimal separator such a s dot or coma to operation function will throw an error or incorrect output.\
+Providing text with decimal separator such as dot or coma to will throw a runtime error or incorrect result.\
-You may cheat to support decimal adding trailing 0 to your number (as much as the number of decimal), then format the result to add a decimal separator at the position : strlen - number of zero you added.
-\
-Operations:\
-SquareRoot, and trigonometric function are not implemented.\